Team-DaoCloud/Brochureware/README.md

 ## Getting Started

-Again, this comes straight from the Yeoman generator page:
+Again, this comes straight from the Yeoman generator page.
+I added in some stuff to make handlebars templates work.

-- Install dependencies: `npm install --global yo gulp bower`
+- Install dependencies: `npm install --global yo gulp bower handlebars`
 - Install the generator: `npm install --global generator-gulp-webapp`
 - Run `yo gulp-webapp` to scaffold your webapp
 - Run `gulp serve` to preview and watch for changes